apigee/apijam/Module-3/Labs/Lab 1/README.md

 export ENV="envname"
 ```

 Note - for App Client Key and Secret, you will need an ***App*** created within Apigee Edge and Module 2 talks about API Products, Api Developer and Application.
-It also details out how to obtain your Applications Key and Secret that are needed for this lab,
+It also details out how to obtain your Applications Key and Secret that are needed for this lab.

 6. We will be using application creadentials (Client ID and Secret) to Make ***curl***  POST Call to the OAuth Endpoint to obtain an API Token using the Client credential OAuth grant type:
 ```
 curl -X POST -H 'Content-Type: application/x-www-form-urlencoded' -H 'Accept: application/json' "https://$ORG_NAME-$ENV.apigee.net/oauth/client_credential/accesstoken?grant_type=client_credentials" -d "client_id=$APP_CLIENT_KEY&client_secret=$APP_CLIENT_SECRET"
 ```

-You will see a response with status ***200 OK*** like below:
+You should see a response with status ***200 OK*** like below:
 ```
 curl -X POST -H 'Content-Type: application/x-www-form-urlencoded' -H 'Accept: application/json' "https://$ORG_NAME-$ENV.apigee.net/oauth/client_credential/accesstoken?grant_type=client_credentials" -d "client_id=$APP_CLIENT_KEY&client_secret=$APP_CLIENT_SECRET"
 {